 To reach the second fall, you have to walk for another 30 minutes.
 The path becomes a little more tortuous, passing over two rope bridges.
 I met half a dozen hikers, but otherwise, the trail was very quiet.

 Before arriving at the second fall, I was a bit freaked out by a snake passing on the path close to me.
-It stopped for a few moments, and while I was wondering if I had to keep moving or turn back (and if I had a venomous snake in front of me), it finally quietly resumed his way.
+It stopped for a few moments, and while I was wondering if I had to keep moving or turn back (and if I had a venomous snake in front of me), it finally quietly resumed its way.

 So it is with a step a little less assured that I arrived at the second fall, the Motian Fall.
 From a height of 30 meters, it is possible to see it from closer than the Hegu Fall.